sidequest-studios/ai-chain/README.md

 Set `OPENAI_API_KEY` in your environment variables.

-`npm install llmaochain`
+`npm install ai-chain`

 ## Usage

 ```
-import { FunctionLink, ModelLink, executeChain } from "llmaochain";
+import { FunctionLink, ModelLink, executeChain } from "ai-chain";
 ```

-llmaochain works by defining a chain of links.
+ai-chain works by defining a chain of links.
 Each link is either a ModelLink or a FunctionLink.
 ModelLinks are configuration objects that define the request made to the LLM.
-FunctionLinks are just regular functions. llmaochain makes it easy to pass results from previous links into prompts for later links.
+FunctionLinks are just regular functions. ai-chain makes it easy to pass results from previous links into prompts for later links.

 ```
   const result = await executeChain([